navonmesh01/Math-Agent/Readme.md

 - Integration with Google Vertex AI (Gemini 1.5 Flash model)
 - RESTful API endpoint for calculations
 - Structured output with results, steps, and explanations
+- Logging in logger files for better tracking using winston logger

 ## Prerequisites